akothen/Hydride/backends/llvm/docs/CommandGuide/llvm-symbolizer.rst

   ``auto``, which detects whether standard output supports color.
 Specifying ``--color`` alone is equivalent to ``--color=always``.

-.. option:: --debug-file-directory <path>

-  Provide a path to a directory with a `.build-id` subdirectory to search for debug information for stripped binaries.
-Multiple instances of this argument are searched in the order given.

 .. option:: --debuginfod, --no-debuginfod

   Whether or not to try debuginfod lookups for debug binaries.
 Unless specified,